 THE MERCURY BREEZEWAY MARK TWO

 The Mercury line was all-new in 1963, although it still shared the body shell of the big Ford.
-For reasons now obscure, Mercury stylists decided to revive the Breezeway roof.
-We’re not sure why, since neither the Turnpike Cruiser nor the 1958-1960 Continentals had been particularly successful.
+For reasons now obscure, Mercury stylists decided to revive the Breezeway roof, although neither the Turnpike Cruiser nor the 1958-1960 Continentals had been particularly successful.

 It appears that the styling of the 1963 Mercurys was originally intended for the 1964 Fords, so it’s possible that the designers intended to use the Breezeway roof on the full-size Ford line, creating a styling ‘trickle-down’ effect.
 For whatever reason, the Breezeway ended up a Mercury exclusive.
 It was offered in four variations: two- and four-door pillared sedans and two- and four-door pillared hardtops.

-If nothing else, the Breezeway roof did serve to differentiate the Mercury line from the big Fords.
-However, that distinction was muddied midway through the 1963 model year when Mercury added a more conventional-looking Marauder hardtop to the line, sharing the sleek “slantback” roof of the 1963-1/2 big Fords.
+The Breezeway was a pleasant car for passengers, offering both shade and excellent ventilation with minimal buffeting, although it was odd-looking and none too aerodynamic.
+If nothing else, the Breezeway roof did serve to differentiate the Mercury line from the big Fords, although that distinction was muddied midway through the 1963 model year when Mercury added a more conventional-looking Marauder hardtop to the line, sharing the sleek “slantback” roof of the 1963-1/2 big Fords.
 The slantback roof had been introduced for the benefit of Ford’s NASCAR racers and its appearance on the Marauder was intended to support Mercury’s own return to racing in 1963.
 As a result, the slantback Marauder was far more heavily featured in advertising than the Mercury Breezeway, even though the latter accounted for the bulk of Mercury’s full-size sales.

-Mercury buyers weren’t blown away by the looks of the Breezeway and Mercury’s total 1963 sales were down almost 40,000 units from 1962; the compact and midsize lines outsold the big Mercury Breezeway cars by a significant margin.
-Sales were little better the face-lifted 1964s, which deleted the four-door hardtop Breezeway in favor of a four-door version of the Marauder hardtop.
+Those sales weren’t terribly impressive in any case.
+Mercury buyers weren’t blown away by the looks of the Breezeway and Mercury’s total 1963 volume was down almost 40,000 units from 1962; the compact and midsize lines outsold the big Mercury Breezeway cars by a significant margin.
+Sales were little better the face-lifted 1964s, which deleted the four-door hardtop Breezeway in favor of a four-door version of the sportier Marauder hardtop.
 Business rallied a bit for 1965 and 1966, but model-for-model sales of the full-size cars were depressing; only the four-door sedans broke into the five-figure range.

 At various times, Mercury had had a reputation as a fairly hot car, but the Breezeway cars were not particularly fast.
+You had adequate but unexceptional performance from your a choice of 390 cu. in.
+(6,391 cc) V8s offering 250 to 300 gross horsepower (186 to 221 kW) or, if you were especially well-connected or persuasive, a 330 hp (246 kW) police version of same, seldom seen on civilian cars.
 A handful of 1963-1964 Mercurys were ordered with Ford’s 427 cu. in.
-(6,986 cc) V8 in either single-quad (410 hp, 306 kW) or dual-quad (425 hp, 317 kW)) forms, which trimmed the big Merc’s 0-60 mph (0-97 km/h) times to less than 8 seconds and gave it a top speed of over 130 mph (210 km/h), but the 427 was rare, expensive, and finicky.
+(6,986 cc) V8 in either single-quad (410 hp/306 kW) or dual-quad (425 hp/317 kW) form, which trimmed the big Merc’s 0-60 mph (0-97 km/h) times to less than 8 seconds and provided a top speed of over 130 mph (210 km/h), but the 427 was rare, expensive, and finicky.
 It was definitely a specialist engine: It could only be ordered with the optional four-speed manual and couldn’t be had with power steering, power brakes, or air conditioning — the belts wouldn’t stay on at the 6,000+ rpm engine speeds of which the 427 was capable.

 The Mercury Breezeway body style was discontinued after 1966, although Lincoln-Mercury continued to offer a less dramatic version of the retractable rear window on big Mercurys for a few more years.
 It was obsolete by the late sixties, since the same effect could be achieved with a good flow-through ventilation system — something Ford pioneered in the U.S. on the 1964-1966 Thunderbird.
 By 1970, Mercury had once again relinquished any distinctive body styles for its mainstream cars.